wiwinsigall/weather_project/README.md

 # 🌤️ Prediction of Weather Conditions Based on Screen Images Using CNN

 ## 🧭 Overview
 This project is focused on building a weather prediction system based on sky images using Convolutional Neural Networks (CNN).
-The model is capable of detecting and classifying weather conditions such as sunny, cloudy, and rainy from static sky images.
+The model is capable of detecting and classifying weather conditions such as shine, clody, and rainy from static sky images.
 The system is trained using the "Weather Recognizer with CNN" dataset from Kaggle.

 ## 📊 Dataset
 The dataset used in this project is the [Weather Recognizer with CNN dataset](https://www.kaggle.com/datasets/abhay06102003/weather-recognizer-with-cnn) from Kaggle.
 It consists of sky images classified into three weather conditions: